tomaj/nette-api/UPGRADE.md

 - `setupLinkGenerator`
 - `createLink`

+### Removed class
+Class ApiResponse has been removed.
+Use JsonApiResponse instead.

 ### Removed params
 Parameters $parent and $name have been removed from ApiListingControl.
 New usage is:
 ```php